 - Count your carbs religiously, and keep them within the ketogenic range of 20-45 grams per day.

-- Eat enough protein containing foods such as meat, fish or chicken.
-A general measure would be 23% of your total calories.
+- Eat enough protein containing foods such as meat, fish, chicken, or eggs.
+A general measure would be 20% of your total calories.

 - Monitor blood glucose, trying to maintain at 70 mg/dl (3.9 mmol/L)